The most common stereotype about Italians is the immediate association with pizza, spaghetti, and mafia.

 Although you have a great chance to eat a good pizza almost everywhere, you must know that the original pizza is in Naples, the risotto and osso buco are from Milan, the tagliatelle and tortellini are from Bologna, and the Pasta all’ amatriciana is from Rome.

-Italian cuisine is great everywhere you go but you need to choose the local dishes to get the best of every place you go.
+Italian cuisine is great (almost) everywhere you go but you need to choose the local dishes to get the best of every place.
 If you don’t know what’s the typical dish, ask the waiter, they will be happy to assist you if they speak English.
 If they don’t, they will communicate in some way.
 Worry not.

 You don’t need a spoon to eat spaghetti